-Students are expected to make a serious attempt and submit all submitted assessment items on the due date prior to the first morning bell (9:00 am).
-Submission of all submitted tasks will occur in the school Student Hub between 8:30 and 9:00 am.
+Students are expected to make a serious attempt and submit all submitted assessment items on the due date.

 If students are granted an extension for an assessment task, it must be submitted to the Faculty Head Teacher by 9.00 am on the new due date.